pinheiroGroup/Kinbiont.jl/docs/src/04_math/index.md

 Depth = 2
 ```

-In this section we show some of the harcoded models of Kinbiont.jl but note that you can input any custom model both has analytic functio both as ODE.
+In this section we show some of the hardcoded models of Kinbiont.jl but note that you can also input any custom model, both as an analytic function or as an ODE.